-The Crane Association of WA (Inc.) “CAWA” is a service organisation dedicated to representing companies which own, operate, hire, manufacture, service and market mobile cranes.
+CICAWA formerly “CAWA” is a service organization dedicated to representing companies which own, operate, hire, manufacture, service and market mobile cranes.
 It was formed in August 1989 and is the successor body to the crane division of the West Australian Road Transport Association.
 In 2016 CAWA voted to join the National body CICA and today we are known as CICAWA effective as of the 1st January 2017.

-The association is the voice of the industry and has an impressive record of achievements including:
+The council is the voice of the industry and has an impressive record of achievements including:

-- the introduction of 24 hour travel of eligible cranes which significantly increased crane utilisation and productivity;
+- The introduction of 24 hour travel for eligible cranes which significantly increased crane utilization and productivity;

 - 12T per axle for All Terrains;

 - Class 1 MRD Statewide permits;